ink

 Privacy

-Ink is designed so your writing stays in your browser.
-This notice explains what that means, what limited technical data may still be handled, and what remains under your control.
+Ink is designed so your writing stays local unless you enable cloud backup.
+This notice explains what that means, what limited technical and consented analytics data may be handled, and what remains under your control.

 1. Who operates Ink